bytecodealliance/wasmtime/docs/langref.rst

 .. type:: f32

-    A 32-bit floating point type represented in the IEEE 754 *Single precision* format.
+    A 32-bit floating point type represented in the IEEE 754 *single precision* format.
 This corresponds to the :c:type:`float` type in most C implementations.

 .. type:: f64

-    A 64-bit floating point type represented in the IEEE 754 *Double precision* format.
+    A 64-bit floating point type represented in the IEEE 754 *double precision* format.
 This corresponds to the :c:type:`double` type in most C implementations.